 Note: For ease of interpretation, elasticities have been normalised such that effect of R&D=1.
+Unfilled bars indicate no statistical significance.

 Source: OECD (2011), Invention and Transfer of Environmental Technologies.

 Modal shifts and green urban models

 Beyond changes to future vehicles and fuels, shifts in some passenger travel and freight transport to more efficient modes can also play an important role in greening transport and should be a policy focus.
 Certainly from the point of view of cities around the world, developing in a manner that minimises reliance on private motorised travel should be a high priority given the strong co-benefits in terms of reduced traffic congestion, lower pollutant emissions and general liveability.